jcolag/entropy-arbitrage/2025-05-08-timescape.md

  > **RIKER**: Data, people do not have internal chronometers.
 Why don't you see what happens if you turn yours off?

 ...Don't we have internal chronometers?
-Granted, we don't have discrete hardware clocks, but we definitely have a [circadian clock](https://en.wikipedia.org/wiki/Circadian_clock), not to mention all the biological processes that change with age and general metabolism.
+Granted, we don't have discrete hardware clocks, but we definitely have a {% wiki Circadian_clock|circadian clock|en %}, not to mention all the biological processes that change with age and general metabolism.
 We might not have convenient time-stamps imprinted on every thought, but we can generally estimate how long things take without too many external cues.

 ## Conclusions